-White label banking is a model where a financial institution provides the banking infrastructure while another company offers the services under its own brand.
-This allows fintech platforms, SaaS companies, and marketplaces to launch accounts, cards, and payment services without building their own banking infrastructure.
+White label banking is a model where a licensed financial institution provides the banking infrastructure while another company delivers financial services to end customers under its own brand.
+This allows fintech platforms, SaaS companies, ecommerce businesses, and marketplaces to launch accounts, cards, and payment services – without building their own banking systems.

-Instead of developing complex financial systems from scratch, businesses can integrate ready-made banking capabilities directly into their platforms.
+Instead of developing complex financial systems from scratch, businesses can integrate ready-made white label financial services directly into their platforms.
 The result is faster product launches, improved customer experiences, and new revenue opportunities.
-As demand for embedded financial services continues to grow, white label banking has become an important tool for companies looking to offer financial products without becoming a bank themselves.
+As demand for embedded finance continues to grow, white label banking has become an essential tool for companies looking to offer financial products without becoming a bank themselves.

-In this guide, we explain how white label banking works, why companies use it, and what benefits it can bring to modern digital platforms.
+In this guide, we explain what white label banking is, how it works, what benefits it brings, and how to get started.

 What is a white label bank?